Engaging a Credit Management and/or a Debt Collection Agency in 2021

 Companies are often not aware of the fact that if debtors are not chased in time, the chances that the debts are collected become smaller as time increases.
 In fact, the probability that a commercial debt will be paid decreases each semester by 15% (or 30% annually).
 For consumer debts, this probability decreases by 22.5% each semester (45% annually).
 This is why it is very important to keep track of the accounts receivable: to avoid past dues becoming uncollectable.

 To summarize, you should engage with a Credit Management company when your cash flow is affected by the amount of unpaid overdue invoices and if you want to prevent future unpaid invoices.
-On the other side, you should engage with a Debt Collection agency as soon as there is a signal or a risk of non-payment, in order to avoid that overdue invoices become uncollectable.
+On the other side, you should engage with a agency as soon as there is a signal or a risk of non-payment, in order to avoid that overdue invoices become uncollectable.

 Why engaging with CMC Worldwide?